Community Alcohol & Substance Awareness Partnership (CASAP) Coalition

-The CASAP is funded by a $150,000 grant through the Department of State Health Services.
-The grant was awarded to BVCASA in 2013 with the goal of reducing underage/binge drinking, marijuana use, and prescription pill abuse by college students in Brazos and Washington counties.
-The state has identified these three priorities as being responsible for the majority of deaths, injuries, legal issues and college drop-out rates in Texas.
+The CASAP Coalition is funded by a 125,000 grant through the Texas Health and Human Service Center.
+The grant was awarded to BVCASA in 2013 with the goal of reducing underage/binge drinking, Vape/nicotine products, marijuana use and prescription pill misuse by college students in Brazos and Washington counties.
+The state identified these four priorities as being responsible for the majority of deaths, injuries, legal issues and college drop-out rates in Texas.

-Through a strong collaboration with the leaders of Blinn Community College, on campuses in both Bryan and Brenham, the CASAP hopes to take a proactive approach to reducing overall problems associated with alcohol and drugs during students’ college years, and to increasing the wellness and quality of learning of Blinn students.
+Through a strong collaboration with leaders of Blinn College , on campuses in both Bryan and Brenham and the communities in which they are located, the CASAP coalition hopes to take a proactive approach to reducing overall problems associated with alcohol and drugs during students’ college years.
+The CASAP coalition is focused on increasing wellness and quality of life for not only students enrolled but the community surrounding them as well.

-The CASAP relies on partnerships with student groups, local government, college administration, media, law enforcement, religious organization, civic organizations and local businesses.
-If you are interested in getting involved, contact Coalition Coordinator Bill Roberts.
+The CASAP coalition relies on partnerships with student groups, members of the community, local government, college administration, media, law enforcement, religious organizations, civic organizations and local businesses.
+It you are interested in getting involved, contact the CASAP Coalition Coordinator at (979) 846-3560 or email@example.com

 - Data Collection (student surveying, arrest reports, local & regional hospital reports, etc.)

-- Social Norms Campaigns (“Play It Safe” Spring Break, “Against the Law Make the Call,” “Mr. Peebody,” “Lock Your Meds,” etc.)
+- Social Norms Campaigns (“Play It Safe” Spring Break, “Against the Law Make the Call,” “Lock Your Meds,” etc.)

 - Policy Change (county, city, and campus level policies addressing alcohol or substance use)